 Vitamin B9 is the umbrella term for many folates naturally found in food and folates found in fortified food products and supplements, including folic acid.
 Therefore, folic acid is just one form of vitamin B9, made synthetically.

 Does folic acid have side effects?

-It is believed that a high intake of folic acid can mask vitamin B12 deficiency, which can pose a major health risk since it’s very important to treat this type of deficiency on time.
+It is believed that a high intake of folic acid can mask a vitamin B12 deficiency, which can pose a significant health risk since it’s imperative to treat this type of deficiency on time.
 Otherwise, it can lead to severe neurological damage.

 What is vitamin B9 deficiency?

 This deficiency is a medical condition characterized by low levels of folate.
 Some of the vitamin B9 deficiency symptoms are fatigue, mouth sores, and tongue swelling.
 Moreover, B9 deficiency can be caused by a poor diet, alcoholism, and malabsorptive disorders, such as celiac disease and inflammatory bowel disease.
 Sometimes, folate deficiency causes anemia.
 Its symptoms include weakness, shortness of breath, and irritability.